littlebunch/bfpd-rs/README.md

     ./target/release/ingest-cvs -p /path/to/csv/
     ```

-The load takes about 30 minutes depending on your hardware.
+The load takes about 30 minutes to 2+ hours depending on your hardware.
 Note:  you need to set a DATABASE_URL variable as described in Step 4 in the ingest-csv README.

 ### Step 3 Publish the data